 First Division/Championship - 2000/01, 2012/13, 2015/16

-Known as the Bangor Fuels Arena for commercial reasons (otherwise Clandeboye Park), the ground in the seaside town of Bangor plays hosts to the hometown club and near neighbours Ards, currently playing in the Championship.
+Now back to it's original name following a commercial rebranding, Clandeboye Park in the seaside town of Bangor plays hosts to the hometown club and near neighbours Ards, currently playing in the Championship.

 Located just under a mile from Bangor train station, the ground consists primarily of a club house, grandstand and covered terracing to the right, while the pitch itself was one of the first artificial surfaces in Northern Ireland.